 <!DOCTYPE html> <html lang="en-US"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1"> <title>Today's Date</title> </head> <body> </body> </html>

-If you save the above HTML file, and load it into the browser of your choice, you should see a blank page with the title of the page as
+If you save the above HTML file, and load it into the browser of your choice, a blank page with the title of

-You’ll receive the following output on the Console:
+You’ll receive the following output in the Console:

-We can also go on to modify the style of the page, such as the background color:
+You can modify the style of the page, such as the background color:

 - document.body.style.backgroundColor = "lightblue";

 As well as the color of the text on the page:

 Now your page should reveal something similar this: